331uw13/i3-app-launcher/README.md

 - Q/ESC: quit

-you can add this to your i3 config if you want:
+you can add this to your i3 config if you want to open it with mod + b

 ```
 bindsym $mod+b exec "if ! ps -e | grep i3-app-launcher ; then exec i3-app-launcher ; fi"
 ```

+# changes:

+- 0.1

+cleaned few parts of code and fixed scrolling